-Split impressions describe the treatment that each user receives when a split is evaluated.
+Split impressions describe the treatment that each user receives when a feature flag is evaluated.
 Set up a Split webhook to listen for impressions as they’re captured and send them to Mixpanel.
 The webhook will transform the impressions into Mixpanel events.
 Using either AWS Lambda or a Google Cloud Function you can easily transform Split impressions into Mixpanel events.

-To connect Mixpanel to Split, you will need,
+To connect Mixpanel to Split, you need:

 - A Mixpanel project token